+Contains Spoilers.
 I know people were very excited for this newest STAR WARS film.
 I also know that some people hate to be disappointed and will hold onto anything that feels positive and that perpetuates their most-cherished narrative.
 I also believe that audiences have become so accustomed to comic-book movies and Hollywood origin-story rehashes that theyContinue reading “STAR WARS: Another J.J.
 Abrams’ Jedi-Mind Trick”

 Filmmaker William Friedkin was recently interviewed for a piece in The Telegraph titled “Superhero movies are ruining cinema, says Exorcist director William Friedkin.”
 I agree with Friedkin’s sentiment and I would take it one step further and say that it’s not “Superhero movies” that are ruining cinema, but that those films are a product of what has soContinue reading “Observations on Cinema vs. the Capitalist Feeding Frenzy”

 I liked SELMA.
 And I thought it suffered a bit from the usual standard biopic pitfalls of not digging more deeply into the complex areas inherent in its story and characters, as well as not trusting actual events to be powerful enough of a story to not have to alter history to create extra dramaContinue reading “Does “SELMA” Shine A Light On More Than Just Its Story?”